-In the dust generating phase, a test dust of the finest particles as possible from conventional house dust is selected.
-This test dust is defined, blown into a standardized fume cupboard, at defined times and in defined amounts.
+In the dust generating phase, a test dust of the finest particles available from conventional house dust is selected.
+This dust is blown into a standardized fume cupboard, at defined times and in defined amounts.

-After a certain time, the concentration of fine dust is measured in the test chamber; in order to determine how many fine dust particles that have not fallen to the floor covering.
-To obtain the Life Balance seal, the concentration of fine dust must not exceed the limit for outside air.
+After a specified amount of time, the concentration of fine dust is measured in the fume cupboard to determine how many fine dust particles have not fallen to the floor covering.
+To obtain the Life Balance Seal, the concentration of fine dust must not exceed the limit value for outdoor air.

-During the simulated use, a defined turbulence is generated in the test chamber.
-In this way, the fine dust concentration is constantly determined in the indoor air.
+During the simulation, a defined turbulence is generated in the fume cupboard.
+This enables the concentration of fine dust in the indoor air to be measured constantly.
 This is carried out for both textile floor covering and smooth floor coverings, and the results are compared.
-To achieve the Life Balance seal, the product must show a capacity of binding dust equal to 20% or better.
-This means that the product binds at least 20% more dust, that is therefore kept away from the indoor air, than the comparative floor with a smooth surface.
+To achieve the Life Balance Seal, the product must show a dust-binding capacity of equivalent to 20% or better.
+This means that the product binds at least 20% more dust, that is then not present in the indoor air, than the comparative floor with a smooth surface.

-Currently only selected carpets from the Danish company Fletco and the German company Vorwerk has this seal.
+Currently only selected carpets from the Danish company Fletco and the German company Vorwerk have this seal.